sdoffen/template-nine/src/content/template-layer-efcore/Template9/README.md

 Use the following guidelines to implement repository interfaces.

 - Implement each repository interface in its own directory.
-- Each directory will contain a `CompositionExtensions` class
+- Each directory will contain:
-- Each directory will have subdirectories for `Commands` and `Queries`
+  - subdirectories for `Commands` and `Queries`
     - Each command and query will have an interface and an implementation
-- The only methods defined on commands and queries will be named `Execute`
+    - The only methods defined on commands and queries will be named `ExecuteAsync`
-- Multiple `Execute` methods may be defined
+    - Multiple `ExecuteAsync` methods may be defined
     - An instance of `ILogger<T>` and `IDbContextFactory<ProjectDbContext>` will be injected into each command and query
+    - It is the responsibility of the command or query to catch database exceptions and wrap them in domain exceptions; the layers that consume the interfaces should not catch exceptions specific to the database provider
+  - an interface implementation
     - Each interface implementation will have all of the command and query interfaces injected into it.
+  - a static `CompositionExtensions` class
     - Interface implementations and command and query class will be registered in the directory level `CompositionExtensions` as a singleton
+- Unit tests should exist to ensure that all interfaces are registered with the container
+- Unit tests should exist to ensure that the repositories correctly wrap the commands and queries
+- Integration tests should exist for each command and query
+  - Each test should implement the `IDisposable` interface
+  - Data needed to execute the test should be created using an `Initialize` method
+  - Data created to execute the tests should be removed when the test is complete using the `Dispose` method.

+An example using an `IPersonRepository` interface might therefore look like this:

 ```
 Template9/